 A retention/graduation grade point average of 2.00 or better is required for completion of the certificate.
-The Division of Business requires a minimum GPA of 2.50 for successful completion of a certificate offered by the Division of Business.
+The Division of Business requires that students must achieve a minimum GPA of 2.50 in the 10 certificate courses, for successful completion of a certificate offered by the Division of Business.